almenke/laravelapihelp/README.md

 11. Now send the request.
 If you have the right url and key value pairs it should.... what happened?
 It routed to the home page or the page in your login controller after the successful login just like the web does.
 That is because you need to add to the header Accept = application/json.
 Remember we added if $request->Json() in our successful return.
 After that you should receive a successful Json string.

 ###API Routing with Authorization using API Auth and a Token
 After you have successfully setup your api_token and performed a login, you will get a user back which has a token.
-On every subsequent call you to your API's you will put the token in as a posted key value pair or on the command line for GET requests.
-I suggest not putting it in the GET request because it would be visible for anyone to use.
+On every subsequent call to your API's you will put the token in as a posted key value pair or on the command line for GET requests.
+I suggest not putting it in the GET request url because it would be visible for anyone to use.
 If you put it into the key value pairs then it would be better.

-***Side Note:*** *I suggest using Passport with OAuth2 for "real" security and standardization.
+***Side Note:*** *I recommend using Passport with OAuth2 for "real" security and standardization.
 I just wanted to get up and running and be able to actually code disconnected from the Internet.
 I know most of you are probably turning your head sideways on that but some of us code remotely where there is not wifi like in planes, trains, and moving automobiies.*

 ####Steps to add the token to all API routing
 1. We can add a routing group into the api.php file which has the auth:api closure or we can add it to the end of each route.
 I chose to add it to a group which looks like the following.